openstack/openstack-manuals/doc/config-reference/source/tables/nova-upgrade_levels.rst

    * - ``network`` = ``None``
      - (StrOpt) Set a version cap for messages sent to network services
    * - ``scheduler`` = ``None``
-     - (StrOpt) Set a version cap for messages sent to scheduler services
+     - (StrOpt) Sets a version cap (limit) for messages sent to scheduler services.
+In the situation where there were multiple scheduler services running, and they were not being upgraded together, you would set this to the lowest deployed version to guarantee that other services never send messages that any of your running schedulers cannot understand.
+This is rarely needed in practice as most deployments run a single scheduler.
+It exists mainly for design compatibility with the other services, such as compute, which are routinely upgraded in a rolling fashion. * Services that use this: ``nova-compute, nova-conductor`` * Related options: None